fkrauthan/wp-mpdf/readme.txt

 == Changelog ==

+= 2.7 =
-= 2.6 =
+* Add template option to enable HTML in Header and Footer = 2.6 =
 * Updateing mpdf lib to version 5.3
 * Add a small fix for image paths.
 Thanks to Mário Kašuba.